Pakettikauppa/woo-pakettikauppa/README.md

 Rinse & repeat for all languages.

+## Branching and releases

+### Development always targets master branch

+All bugfixes and new features are developed on separate git branches.
+Work-in-progress can be marked by appending "WIP:" to the commit message or the pull request title.
+Once a feature is ready, a pull request is opened for comments and review.
+Pull requests should not include any updates to the changelog or version number, as those are done separately at release time to match the actual release.
+Making a pull request implies that comments and review are requested, so wait at least 24h after making a new PR so others have time to respond.

+Very small bugfixes that don't need any reviews (e.g. fixing spelling errors) can be applied directly on master.
+Note that all commits must pass CI, so Travis-CI needs to see a commit on some branch first and Github needs to register that commit as passing CI.
+Then those commits can be merged directly on master by a developer who has write access to master, without making a separate pull request on Github.

+As this is a WordPress plugin, there can only be one version released.
+Thus there are no separate maintenance release branches (once 2.1.x has been released, the next release must be 2.1.y or higher, there cannot be any maintenance releases for 2.0.x).

+### Making a new release

+All improvements on land on master, and when the current master is tested and deemed fit for a release, the release itself include:

+- Make a temporary branch where you bump the version number and update the changelog, ensure CI passes
+- Send an email to asiakaspalvelu@pakettikauppa.fi as a heads-up about the upcoming release
+- Wait for 1-2 work days
+- Merge the temporary branch on master and tag it using git (don't use Github's release features, it can mess up the git tag references)
+- This repository hooks into https://deployer.seravo.com/, Packagist and all release actions happen automatically based on the git tag

 ## Architecture

 The plugin is written so that it can be easily forked to a whitelabel version, containing only a subset of shipping providers and a custom branding.
 This is achieved by using an abstract class as a factory for the plugin component.
 Each component can be replaced by simply overloading a method.

 The `Woo_Pakettikauppa_Core\Core` class is responsible for loading all components, and it serves as a bridge between the components.
 The instance is passed to most subclasses of the plugin, such as `Woo_Pakettikauppa_Core\Admin`, which keep a reference to it under `$this->core`.